thierryc/anotherplanet.io-ux-template/README.md

 ## TODO

-Create a link for google drive
+- Create a link for Google Drive
+- Create automatic preview for the library.
+- Export symbols preview